 Each of these options includes both host plants (milkweeds) and nectaring plants.

 - U-Pick Monarch Waystation Kit.
+For a limited time only!
 Customize a 32-plant tray, choosing from a list of host and nectar plants with the highest appeal to Monarch butterflies.
-Includes great savings over individually purchased plants.
+Save as much as 25% on plants.

 - Pre-Planned Monarch Habitat Gardens.
 We’ve done the planning for you!
 Our pre-planned Monarch Gardens include a planting design, instructions and high plant diversity.
 Just choose the size and soil type that best fits your site.

 - Shop for individual plants from our list of Monarch Favorites.
 If you’re looking for a few Monarch magnets, all of the natives on this list are highly sought by Monarchs, including both host and nectar plants.